gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-01/index.md

 This update adds tags for ECS services and task definitions.
 To add a tag to a service, provide a map with the `service_tags` variable.
 Similar, to tag task definitions, provide a map with the `task_definition_tags` variable.
 For example:
 ```
-service_tags = {
+service_tags = &#x7B;
-    foo = "bar"
+    foo = &quot;bar&quot;
-}
+&#x7D;
 ```
 Use the `propagate_tags` variable to propagate tags to ECS tasks.
 If you set `propagate_tags` to `SERVICE`, the tags from `service_tags` will be set on tasks.
-If you want to propagate tags from task definitions, set `propagate_tags="TASK_DEFINITION"`.
+If you want to propagate tags from task definitions, set `propagate_tags=&quot;TASK_DEFINITION&quot;`.
 If you set `propagate_tags=null`, tasks will be created with no tags.
 The default is `SERVICE`.

 **Compatibility note**
 Tag propagation requires that you adopt the [new ARN and resource ID format](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/).
-If you don't do this, you may encounter the following error:
+If you don&apos;t do this, you may encounter the following error:

 ```
 InvalidParameterException: The new ARN and resource ID format must be enabled to propagate tags.
 Opt in to the new format and try again.